Call to Action

-Call to Action (CTA) is an American progressive organization that advocates a variety of changes in the Catholic Church.
+Call To Action (CTA) is an American progressive organization that advocates a variety of changes in the Catholic Church.
 Call To Action's goals are to change church disciplines and teachings in such areas as mandatory celibacy for priests, the male-only priesthood, the selection process for bishops and popes, and opposition to artificial contraception.

-The organisation has from its beginning inspired considerable controversy within the Catholic Church in the United States.
+The organization has from its beginning inspired considerable controversy within the Catholic Church in the United States.
 Cardinal Giovanni Battista Re of the Congregation for Bishops said in 2006 that some of CTA's views are "in contrast" with the Catholic faith.
 The Diocese of Lincoln has placed the group under the ban of excommunication within the diocese, and several other bishops have censured the organization.

 History

 In 1971, Pope Paul VI wrote that the laity of the Catholic Church should "take up as their own proper task the renewal of the temporal order".
 He further wrote that, "it is to all Christians that we address a fresh and insistent call to action."
 In anticipation of the American bi-centennial, the bishops of the United States held a "Call to Action Conference" in Detroit, Michigan in 1976.

 At the conclusion of the three-day conference, the 1,340 delegates voted that the Catholic Church should "reevaluate its positions on issues like celibacy for priests, the male-only clergy, homosexuality, birth control, and the involvement of every level of the church in important decisions," though they never explicitly proposed changing the Church's position on these issues.

 Russell Shaw describes the conference as "a raucous, controversial, non-representative dud."
 Many bishops were unhappy with the results.

-As a result, the Call to Action organization that was born out of the Detroit conference was run by laity.
+As a result, the Call To Action organization that was born out of the Detroit conference was run by laity.
 Based in Chicago, it takes its name from the original conference.
 A conference of over 400 people was held in October 1978, and Chicago Call To Action was launched as a local organization.

 Controversies

 Ideological aspects

 Call To Action's goals include 1) women's ordination, 2) an end to mandatory priestly celibacy, 3) changes in the church's teaching on a variety of sexual matters including artificial contraception, and 4) the selection process for bishops and popes.

 In “Catholic Social Activism – Real or Rad/Chic?”, Father Andrew Greeley saw the old social- justice action in labor schools, worker priests, and community organizing that “mastered the politics of coalition building with the system.”
 On the other hand, the “new” Catholic action came out of the Berrigan brothers' experience during the Vietnam war and the peace movement, and was thus involved in confrontation and protest.
-Call to Action, it would seem represents that "new", tradition."
+Call To Action, it would seem represents that "new", tradition."

 This approach, however, is opposed by many Catholic groups.
-"Call to Holiness", held its first conference in 1996 to oppose a conference organized by Call to Action.
+"Call to Holiness", held its first conference in 1996 to oppose a conference organized by Call To Action.